-SALARIES in the General Fund alone make up 69.27% of the operating fund budget.
-Staff salaries are not paid from the Bond Redemption Fund, Capital Finance Corporation, or Capital Reserve Fund.
+SALARIES in the General Fund alone make up 69.42% of the operating fund budget.
+Staff salaries are not paid from the Bond Redemption Fund, or Capital Reserve Fund.

 BENEFITS consist of District PERA contributions, Medicare, health and life insurance, as well as short and long term disability payments.
 The PERA employer contribution rate will increase each year to January 2018 when it will be set at 20.15%.
-Health insurance costs have increased over the past five years and are expected to continue the upward trend.
-The District contribution for health insurance costs will remain at the same funding level for FY2014-15.
+Health insurance costs have increased and are expected to continue the upward trend.
+The District recurring contribution for health insurance costs will remain at the same contribution level for FY2016-17.